Open Nav

 How do you use FAAB in Guillotine league?

-Using Faab in Guillotine leagues is no different than any other fantasy league that uses FAAB and blind bidding.
+Using FAAB in Guillotine leagues is no different than any other fantasy league that uses FAAB and blind bidding.
 But Guillotine leagues require more strategic thought since the team that is eliminated every week has their players thrown back into the free-agent pool.

 How much to bid in Guillotine leagues?

-How much you bid in guillotine league free-agent bidding depends on a few factors.
+How much you spend in guillotine league free-agent bidding depends on a few factors.
 Among them – what are your team needs; what talent is available in any given week; and how much money do you want to save for later in the season?

 Who to draft in Guillotine league?